Sean-Watters/fzfbiblio/README.md

 An `fzf`-based TUI for searching/browsing entries in a bibtex file, and opening the associated pdf in one keystroke.

-## Requirements
+## Usage
-The only hard dependency:
+The only runtime dependency:
 * `fzf`

-You must set the following environment variables, eg from your `.profile` or `.bashrc`:
+You must set the following environment variables, eg from your `.bashrc`:
 * `$FZFBIBLIO_BIB_FILE`, eg to `$HOME/bib/global.bib`.
 This must point to a bibtex file.
 * `$FZFBIBLIO_PDF_FOLDER`, eg to `$HOME/bib/pdf`
 * `$FZFBIBLIO_PDF_VIEWER`, eg to `zathura`